ABAtanasov/GalerkinSparseGrids.jl/README.md

 They can be added using the Julia package manager.
 Source documentation is [here](<https://github.com/JuliaLang/ODE.jl>) for ODE.jl and [here](<https://github.com/stevengj/Cubature.jl>) for Cubature.jl.

-Within Julia, use the package manager to write `Pkg.add("GalerkinSparseGrids")` to locally install this package.
+Within Julia, use the package manager to write `Pkg.clone("git://github.com/ABAtanasov/GalerkinSparseGrids.jl")` to locally install this package.

-The latest version is available to be pulled from <https://github.com/ABAtanasov/GalerkinSparseGrids.jl>.
+The latest version is available to be pulled from <http://github.com/ABAtanasov/GalerkinSparseGrids.jl>.
 You can access it by running `git pull https://github.com/ABAtanasov/GalerkinSparseGrids.jl master` from the appropriate package directory.

 ## Functionality